apache/hive-site/content/docs/latest/language/writeordering.md

 ### Use Cases

-Regular ordering is most effective for:
+Type-Native ordering is most effective for:

 * Time-series data with temporal access patterns
 * Range queries on sorted columns